 What we thought of the Razer Blade Stealth:

 Yes, yes — we know.
-The Razer Blade Stealth isn’t really a gaming laptop.
+The Razer Blade Stealth isn’t really a gaming laptop (at least, not yet; keep reading).
 It is, however, a gaming-branded 13-inch laptop with more graphical power than any other option on this list.
 With an Nvidia MX150 4GB graphics chip under the hood, paired up with a powerful Intel Core i7 CPU, it can play games like Fortnite smoothly with settings turned down a bit.

 What’s most encouraging with the 2019 Razer Blade Stealth is that it betters its predecessor so well.
 The upgraded hardware gives it a serious leg up on the Stealth that came before and it takes the lead against many other laptops sporting the same graphics chip.
 While there are certainly more powerful gaming laptops out there, it’s rare to find one at 13-inches that doesn’t have a terrible screen or awful battery life.